Sitecore-Hackathon/2024-Ererenderingdering/README.md

 1. Open Sitecore Launchpad
 2. Click on `Code` Application.
 It should open new page with Visual Studio Code under `https://cm.vscodeeditor.localhost/sitecore/admin/vscodeeditorframe.aspx` URL
-3. Enjoy editing your code using Visual Studio Code.
+3. Enjoy browsing your code using Visual Studio Code.
 It has all the features you love in VS Code.

 ## Comments
 Please don't use it in the production.
 We cut the cornres to make it work for submission.
 It is not secure.